zhanglin-wu/cairomm-pangomm-on-linux-docker/README.md

-# POC for Using Cairomm and Pangomm in Docker
+# Learning to use cairomm and pangomm in Linux docker container

 This contains some C++ example programs that use cairomm and pangomm.
 These programs run in a Linux docker image.